adarlan/kube-formation/README.md

 This will:

-1. Provision infrastructure – provision instances and security groups
+1. Provision infrastructure – create the EC2 instances, security groups and key pair; scan host keys
-2. Configure SSH – generate key pair and discover host keys
-3. Prepare hosts – configure kernel and install Kubernetes packages
+2. Prepare nodes – configure the kernel and install kubeadm-required packages on `controlplane1` and `worker1`
-4. Bootstrap cluster – initialize control-plane and join a worker node
+3. Initialize control-plane – run `kubeadm init` on `controlplane1`
-5. Update kubeconfig – pull admin credentials and update local kubeconfig
+4. Update kubeconfig – pull admin credentials and merge them into the local kubeconfig
+5. Install addons – CNI plugin, metrics-server and ingress controller
+6. Join worker – join `worker1` to the cluster

 Verify the cluster is up: